Dental Implants

 What Are Dental Implants?

 A dental implant is a small post or screw that is surgically placed in the jaw to replace the root of your tooth.
 This is paired with a restoration to replace the portion of the tooth above the gumline; in most cases, a third piece, called an abutment, is used to connect the restoration to the implant.
-Dental implants can be used to support crowns, bridges, partial dentures, and full dentures.
+Dental implant surgery can be used to support crowns, bridges, partial dentures, and full dentures.

 Benefits of Dental Implants